Sieve-AI/Sieve-AI-Prototype/README.md

 Video: https://youtu.be/KuITitAtRBQ?si=dwNXLLUhuwPxwL7

 ⚠️ Important Note
 This is the completed prototype, uploaded without previous version histories.
 Our team, based in Venezuela, had to work locally due to significant challenges from power outages and unreliable internet connections, a reality of our socio-political context.
-Despite these difficulties, we are proud to deliver this first version of the prototype.
+Despite these difficulties, we are proud to deliver a working version of the prototype.